Pre-K Printable Fun

 Create a Picnic Tablecloth

-For this art invitation you will need a large white sheet, fabric markers, stencils, paint shirts
+For this art invitation to create your own tablecloth you will need a large white sheet, fabric markers, stencils, paint shirts

 Be sure children wear paint shirts when using fabric markers.
 Explain to students that they will be working together to create a classroom picnic blanket.
 Set out the markers and invite children to create any design of their choosing on the blanket, encourage them to write their name to really make it special!